 Me and Dr. S's husband, a groomsman / Photo by Dr. S

 When everyone was assembled, our DOC and officiant took over.
 The first time I was in a wedding, I was 22 and I remember the rehearsal feeling like it lasted forever.
 There were constant instructions and corrections.
-The difference between a wedding rehearsal when you're 22 and one when you're 34 is that everyone knows what there are supposed to do and does it.
+The difference between a wedding rehearsal when you're 22 and one when you're 34 is that everyone knows what they are supposed to do and does it.
 I think we had all been in enough weddings at this point to know what was expected of us.

 Photo by Mr. Mink